konstructio/kubefirst-live/README.md

 ### Platform

 We use [StreamYard](https://streamyard.com) as our livestream platform.
-The platform will stream the show on Kubefirst [YouTube channel](https://www.youtube.com/@kubefirst), [Twitter](https://twitter.com/kubefirst) account, [LinkedIn](https://www.linkedin.com/company/kubefirst/) page, [Twitch](https://www.twitch.tv/kubefirst) channel, and on [Kubeshop YouTube channel](https://www.youtube.com/@thekubeshop) (our parent company).
+The platform will stream the show on kubefirst [YouTube channel](https://www.youtube.com/@kubefirst), [Twitter](https://twitter.com/kubefirst) account, [LinkedIn](https://www.linkedin.com/company/kubefirst/) page, [Twitch](https://www.twitch.tv/kubefirst) channel, and on [Kubeshop YouTube channel](https://www.youtube.com/@thekubeshop) (our parent company).
 You'll receive the link a couple of days before the livestream: you should open it to test everything is working.
 You'll need to give permission access to your webcam and microphone.

 All [you need](https://support.streamyard.com/hc/en-us/articles/360043291612-Guest-instructions) is a modern browser, with a proper internet connection, a microphone, webcam, and headphones.
 We highly suggest you use headphones/earphones so there's no echo happening due to the microphone picking audio from the livestream.